KarlsruheLongestPaths/KaLP/README.md

 Karlsruhe Longest Paths (KaLP v2.1)
 =====

-The KaLP framework -- Karlsruhe Longest Paths.

-The longest path problem (LP) is to find a simple path of maximum length between two given vertices of a graph where length is defined as the number of edges or the total weight of the edges in the path.
-The problem is known to be NP-complete and has several applications such as designing circuit boards, project planning, information retrieval or patrolling algorithms for multiple robots in graphs.
+The KaLP framework -- Karlsruhe Longest Paths -- represents a significant advancement in solving the longest path problem (LP) in undirected graphs.
+The LP challenge involves identifying the longest simple path between two vertices in a graph, where the path's length is determined by either the number of edges or the total weight of these edges.
+This problem, recognized for its NP-completeness, finds practical applications in various fields such as circuit board design, project planning, information retrieval, and developing patrolling algorithms for robots in graph environments.

-We proposed an optimal algorithm for solving the longest path problem in undirected graphs [1, 2].
-By using graph partitioning and dynamic programming, we designed an algorithm, which is significantly faster than other state-of-the-art methods and can solve more instances.
+Our contribution lies in proposing an optimal algorithm for the LP problem in undirected graphs [1,2].
+This algorithm leverages graph partitioning techniques combined with dynamic programming to enhance computational efficiency.
+Compared to other existing methods, our approach exhibits significantly higher speed and the ability to solve more complex instances.
+This performance leap is particularly notable in scenarios involving large and complex graphs, where traditional methods often fall short.
 Here we provide the implementation of the algorithm as easy to use open source software.

 <p align="center">
 <img src="./img/lpath.png"